 Kellie Lerner has nearly two decades of experience litigating high stakes antitrust disputes on behalf of both plaintiffs and defendants in federal courts throughout the country.
-Ms. Lerner currently serves in leadership positions in In re Merck Mumps Vaccine Antitrust Litig., In re Hard Disk Drive Suspension Assemblies Antitrust Litig. and Sterk, et al. v.
-The Bank of Nova Scotia, et al. and previously represented a publicly traded corporation where she successfully obtained a complete dismissal of a federal and multi-state antitrust class action filed against her client.
+Ms. Lerner currently serves in leadership positions in BCBSM, Inc. v.
+Vyera Pharmaceuticals, LLC, et al., In re Merck Mumps Vaccine Antitrust Litig., In re Hard Disk Drive Suspension Assemblies Antitrust Litig., and Sterk, et al. v.
+The Bank of Nova Scotia, et al. She previously represented a publicly traded corporation where she successfully obtained a complete dismissal of a federal and multi-state antitrust class action filed against her client.
 She also counsels generic pharmaceutical, alternative energy and entertainment companies on competition issues.
 Ms. Lerner is also principally responsible for identifying and initiating new antitrust actions at the firm.
 In this capacity, she has initiated the first antitrust class action lawsuits in the country in dozens of actions that have ultimately resulted in billions of dollars in recoveries for victims of anti-competitive conduct.

-Ms. Lerner is a member of the Executive Committee and Chair of Diversity for the Antitrust Section of the New York State Bar Association, a member of the Advisory Board of the Institute of Consumer Antitrust Studies of the Loyola University Chicago School of Law, Co-Chair of the National Association of Women Lawyers' Litigation Affinity Group, Secretary of The Committee to Support the Antitrust Laws (COSAL) and an Editor of Antitrust magazine.
+Ms. Lerner is a member of the Executive Committee and Chair of Diversity for the Antitrust Section of the New York State Bar Association, a member of the Advisory Board of the Institute of Consumer Antitrust Studies of the Loyola University Chicago School of Law, Co-Chair of the National Association of Women Lawyers' Litigation Affinity Group, Executive Committee Member and Secretary of The Committee to Support the Antitrust Laws (COSAL), and an Editor of the ABA Antitrust magazine.

 Ms. Lerner co-founded Roseann’s Gift, an organization named for her late mother and dedicated to raising research funding to cure lung cancer.
 The organization is funding lung cancer research at Weill Medical College of Cornell University.
 She is a member of the Tri-State Area Advisory Board of Jumpstart, which works to provide equal access to literacy education for preschool children in under-resourced communities and was previously a member of the Board of Directors for the Jewish Community Project Downtown, an organization that was formed in the wake of the September 11th attacks to revitalize the Jewish community in lower Manhattan.
 She currently provides pro bono assistance to KIND (Kids In Need of Defense) and has previously provided assistance to the Transgender Legal Defense and Education Fund, AARP and the Lawyers Committee for Civil Rights Under the Law.